ESR-NZ/Training/Advanced_Genomics_Workshop/Week_05/README.md

 To save storage space, for the purpose of this course we can remove the individual `.fastq.gz` files after merging them into a single large `.fastq` file.
 Since we have successfully consolidated the ten `.fastq.gz` files, it is safe to delete the original files.

-**Be cautious while using the following command, as it deletes a directory and all its contents without a second chance.**
+**Be cautious while using the following command, as it deletes all files ending in `.fastq.gz` without a second chance.**

 ```bash
 rm *.fastq.gz